susantiyuni/precursor-retrieval/README.md

 Some dependencies (e.g., PyTorch, ColBERT) may require additional system setup or GPU support.
 Please install them according to your supported hardware and environment.

 ## Running the Experiments
+For all the experiments in the following, the results (e.g., ranked candidate files per query, experiment logs) will be saved in the specified output directory ``out_dir``.

 ### Zero-Shot Variants
 Run all zero-shot variants of SchemaPathRank:
 ```